 - The slight asymmetry of the collar on my shirt.

-- The lack of comfort in the back after the first touch-up.
+- Lack of ease in the back after the first touch-up.

-- The buttonholes which lack a little cleanliness.
+- The buttonholes that lack a little cleanliness.

 See you next week for the third episode (and if necessary, here for the first ).